 In 2014 Mr. Gaffney represented AstraZeneca in the first “pay-for-delay” antitrust case tried to a jury after the Supreme Court's decision FTC v.
 Actavis.
 In 2012 and 2015 he represented MedImmune as lead trial counsel in cases concerning licenses relating to the manufacture and sale of its biologic medicine for respiratory syncytial virus.

 Mr. Gaffney also represented MedImmune in MedImmune v.
 Genentech, the 2007 Supreme Court decision granting patent licensees the right to sue patent holders, and MedImmune v.
 PDL BioPharma, in which he helped secure both a summary judgment invalidating a key biotechnology patent and a nine-figure settlement resolving other claims.
 Outside the biopharmaceutical industry, Mr. Gaffney has been lead counsel in litigation concerning software patents, wireless spectrum auctions, and the application of the Lanham Act to on-line businesses.

-Mr. Gaffney’s media practice includes the representation of Discovery Communications as lead counsel in several matters, including its contract litigation against Jon Gosselin as well as other disputes arising from the company’s “reality television” programming.
-Mr. Gaffney was lead counsel for the major television networks in ABC, et al. v.
-Flying J, a suit successfully challenging the use of advertisement substitution software in commercial establishments; lead counsel for film industry plaintiffs in a series of lawsuits directed against distributors of DVD-copying software; and lead counsel for film industry plaintiffs in a series of lawsuits directed against the proprietors of unauthorized film downloading software and websites.
+Mr. Gaffney, who worked as a newspaper reporter before law school, has built a high-profile media practice.
+He was lead counsel for Discovery Communications in several reality television disputes, including its contract litigation against Jon Gosselin.
+He also represented the major television networks in ABC, et al. v.
+Flying J, — successfully challenging the use of ad substitution software in commercial establishments.
+His film industry credits include a series of lawsuits against distributors of DVD-copying software and proprietors of unauthorized film downloading software and websites.